Vienna Youth Soccer, Inc.

 Concussion Disclosure – All parents are required to disclose at registration if their child has suffered a concussion within the last 12 months and, if so, whether the child has been cleared to play soccer with no restrictions by a qualified medical professional.
 Parents will also be required to provide a copy of the medical professional’s written release to their player’s coach or team manager.
 If any player suffers a concussion, the player’s parents shall notify VYS and provide a written release to the player’s coach or team manager from a qualified medical professional before the player will be allowed to participate in VYS activities.
 The coaches and team managers shall ensure the confidentiality of all medical information.

 Baseline Testing – Baseline testing is used to record a player’s cognitive responses prior to injury to assist in later evaluation by a qualified medical professional.
 Responses to a baseline test are age dependent so testing should be repeated every couple of years.
-Some helpful information on baseline testing may be found at: Inova/Concussion Education.
+Some helpful information on baseline testing may be found at: Inova/Concussion Education and the CDC site.
 VYS encourages all players U-9 and older to complete a baseline test (such as the ImPACT test) upon initial registration and bi-annually thereafter.
 The cost of this testing is typically about $35.
-VYS will endeavor to facilitate baseline testing each season.
 As a point of reference for parents, Fairfax County Public High Schools require baseline testing for all student athletes prior to participation in organized sporting activities.